gradle/gradle/design-docs/play-support.md

 ### Story: Play application is reloaded when changes are made to local source

 This story adds integration with Play's mechanics to reloading the application implementation.
-No changes to continuous building are required.
+No changes to continuous build are required.
 Builds are triggered as soon as changes are detected.

 #### Implementation